wp-plugins/ultimate-member/readme.txt

 **Developer friendly**

 Ultimate Member is developer friendly and includes hundreds of actions and filters for developers to customize the plugin.
-If you are wanting to integrate with Ultimate Member you can view codex here.
+If you are wanting to integrate with Ultimate Member you can view [our codex](https://ultimatemember.com/codex/).

 **Future plans for Ultimate Member**